-- Rest, Ice, Compression and Elevation can help reduce swelling and pain.
+- RICE: Rest, Ice, Compression, and Elevation can help reduce swelling and pain.

 - Physical therapy is a good option for chronic joint pain.
-Like our in-clinic PT preaches, by using exercises that strengthens the quads and hamstrings may help relieve the pressure around the knees.
+Like our in-clinic PT preaches, using exercises that strengthen the quads and hamstrings may help relieve the pressure around the knees.

-- Knee braces can take pressure off the problem area.
+- Knee braces can take the pressure off the problem area.

-- Cortisone injections is a good short-term option that may lessen the swelling and achy pain.
+- Cortisone injections are a good short-term option that may lessen the swelling and achy pain.

-- Lubricant injections is another short term option can help the knee move more smoothly.
+- Lubricant injections are another short-term option that can help the knee move more smoothly.

 Joint supplements and testosterone

 Glucosamine and chondroitin protect cells called the chondrocytes cells to help maintain cartilage structure.
-Some studies claim that this supplement slows cartilage degeneration in the joints and to reduce pain as it slows the damage.
+Some studies claim that this supplement slows cartilage degeneration in the joints and reduces pain as it slows the damage.